 ASH: I have at least one of the Tokyopop editions floating around somewhere; nice to see this series being revived.

 ANNA: I think I missed this the first time!

-MELINDA: I missed it, too!
+MJ: I missed it, too!

 SEAN: It also has How NOT to Summon a Demon Lord 9, and Seirei Gensouki: Spirit Chronicles 5.

 Kodansha, print-wise, has Boarding School Juliet 6, That Time I Got Reincarnated As a Slime 10, Tokyo Tarareba Girls 7, and, for those with long memories, Noragami: Stray God 20.
 This was the HOT NEW SERIES till it hit the “caught up with Japan” wall.